You are strongly encouraged to collaborate with one another in studying the lecture materials and preparing for quizzes and exams.

 You must both submit the same solution to each problem that you did as a pair, and you must clearly indicate that you worked on the problem as a pair by putting your partner’s name at the top of the file.

-We will assume that you understand the University’s Academic Conduct Code.
+We will assume you have carefully read and understood the University’s Academic Conduct Code.

 You should also carefully review the CS department’s page on academic integrity.